malakhovks/ken/README.md

 -------

 <a name="toc-en"></a>
-**KEn** (Konspekt English) is an NLP-powered Web service for contextual and semantic analysis with document taxonomy building feature.
+**KEn** (Ukrainian, English) is an NLP-powered Web service for contextual and semantic analysis with document taxonomy building feature.

 **Important note:** ken project and documentation are in active development.
 For any technical clarifications and questions contact us via email: [malakhovks@nas.gov.ua](mailto:malakhovks@nas.gov.ua) or via Issues.
 The recent Russian's rocket shelling on critical infrastructure in Ukraine and Kyiv led to the shutdown of the [https://ken.e-rehab.pp.ua/](https://ken.e-rehab.pp.ua//) server.